 According to case law, a mutual termination agreement must constitute a real compromise between the parties.
 Both parties have to make reciprocal concessions, which usually means that employers must grant employees what they are legally and contractually entitled to until the end of the term, plus compensation for any waived rights.
-Otherwise, employees may argue that the employer put pressure on them to conclude such termination agreement and a court might consider the agreement to be void.
+Employees may otherwise argue that the employer put pressure on them to conclude the termination agreement and a court may consider the agreement to be void.

-With respect to FTCs, some courts tend to apply particularly high requirements for mutual termination agreements.
-However, in practice, it is very rare that mutual termination agreements lead to disputes later on.
+Regarding FTCs, some courts tend to apply particularly high requirements for mutual termination agreements.
+However, in practice, it is rare that mutual termination agreements lead to disputes later on.